adaltas/node-nikita/packages/tools/src/ssh/keygen.coffee.md

 ## Example

 Force the generation of a key compatible with SSH2.
-For exemple in OSX Mojave, the default export format is RFC4716.
+For example in OSX Mojave, the default export format is RFC4716.

 ```js